kdknigga/rflying_tower_bot/README.md

 $ export SUBREDDIT="the_name_of_a_subreddit_here"
 ```

+or, put the secrets in a file called .env (see .env.example)

 ### 6. Set up bot config wiki page
 In your subreddit, create a wiki page called `botconfig/rflying_tower_bot`.
 This will contain the rules the bot will follow in YAML format.
 See example_rules.yaml for an example.